Make a difference. Become a volunteer.

 Cuddle Time Volunteers

 Cuddle time volunteers spend time in our comfortably furnished “cuddle room” with one or two dogs at a time that are currently residing in the CPL kennel while undergoing their formal service dog training.
 Volunteers pet, brush, and massage the dogs, read to them, watch DVDs, sit outside in nice weather, and generally ensure one-on-one personal attention for our kennel residents.
+Please note, we only have weekday positions available.
+All weekend cuddle time positions are filled.

 Walking volunteers take dogs from the kennel out individually for leisurely walks around the CPL campus.
 Dogs are expected to maintain good leash manners but do not have to be in formal heel position.
 As with cuddle time, walks provide a break for the dogs during the day and help accustom them to working with different handlers.
 Walking takes place year round so our volunteers learn to dress for the weather and enjoy the changing seasons while exercising our dogs!